-Justin Torres, a 2010 graduate of the University of Iowa Writers’ Workshop, won the 2023 National Book Award for Fiction at the 74th National Book Awards Ceremony & Benefit Dinner in New York City Wednesday evening.
+Justin Torres, a 2010 graduate of the University of Iowa Writers’ Workshop, won the 2023 National Book Award for Fiction at the 74th National Book Awards Ceremony & Benefit Dinner in New York City on November 15.

 Torres was honored by the National Book Foundation for his novel Blackouts, published by Farrar, Straus, and Giroux/MacMillan Publishers.
 Blackouts tells an intergenerational story of a young man who cares for a dying soul, whom he once knew briefly, but who has haunted the edges of his life.

 “This is without a doubt the most prestigious award in which I have ever been a finalist,” Torres says.
 “I'm honored.
 There's always a certain amount of randomness built into all awards.
 But it’s literature that sustains us.”

 Torres and his former Writers’ Workshop instructor Paul Harding, also an Iowa MFA graduate (2000), were among five finalists for the National Book Award for Fiction.
 Harding’s novel This Other Eden, published by W.W.
 Norton & Company, is inspired by the true story of the once racially integrated Malaga Island off the coast of Maine.

 This is the second time Torres and Harding have been together for a momentous occasion.